chevere/docs/reference/Chevere/Interfaces/Cache/CacheKeyInterface.md

 ## Description

-Describes a component in charge of defining a cache key.
+Describes the component in charge of defining a cache key.

 ## Constants